Barbara Kuriger

 Barbara Joan Kuriger (born 1961) is a New Zealand politician who has served as Deputy Speaker of the New Zealand House of Representatives since December 2023.
-A member of the National Party, Kuriger was first elected as the Member of Parliament (MP) for Taranaki-King Country since 2014.
+A member of the National Party, Kuriger was first elected as the Member of Parliament (MP) for Taranaki-King Country in 2014.

 Early life

 Kuriger was born in Ōpunake and was raised on a dairy farm.
 She married Louis Kuriger, a dairy farmer.
 They have three children.

 Farming career

 Kuriger is a farmer, shareholder and director of three family-owned farming businesses.
 With her husband Louis, she won the Taranaki Sharemilker of the Year title in 1978.
 Kuriger has served on the boards of several companies and institutions including DairyNZ, Dairy Training Limited, Primary ITO, New Zealand Young Farmers, Taratahi Agricultural Training Centre, Te Kauta, Venture Taranaki Trust, the Dairy Women's Network, and the New Zealand Rural Games Trust.
 In 2012, she won the title of Dairy Woman of the Year.

 Kuriger was criticised for her role as a member of the Taratahi Agricultural Training Centre board in 2015 when it was under investigation by the Serious Fraud Office.
 Kuriger had been a board member from 2012 to 2014 but denied knowledge of any misdoing; Labour MP David Cunliffe said Kuriger could not claim to be ignorant of what had occurred.

 Kuriger is a former director of Oxbow Dairies Ltd which was charged with multiple counts of animal cruelty and neglect.
 Kuriger ceased being a director in 2014, while her husband Louis was still a director until late 2018 during which period the bulk of the charges were laid and offences committed.
 Their son, Tony, who was also a director of the company, pleaded guilty in January 2020 for causing "prolonged and severe pain" to the animals in his care.